 Centered in Stowe, Vermont, Kneebinding is a small business dedicated to keeping skiers injury free.
 One of the most common skiing injuries occurs when the ligaments of the knee are torn or ruptured, resulting in a damaged ACL (anterior cruciate ligament).
 These injuries often require a costly surgery, months of painful physical therapy, and a generally impaired lifestyle ... not to mention time away from the slopes!
 Upwards of 20 percent of those injured never ski again.
 Kneebinding looks to resolve these issues through their innovative ski bindings.
 These bindings help prevent injury by sensing harmful pressures and releasing before injury can occur.
 Kneebinding’s products are notable for their superior leverage, edge-grip, and retention.

 Aware of these export-induced risks, Kneebinding’s COO, Steve Walkerman, reached out to EXIM for support.
-EXIM provides the export credit insurance necessary for confident overseas selling.
-Kneebinding uses EXIM’s Express Insurance to offer open account credit terms to its foreign buyers rather than requiring pre-payment.
+EXIM provides the export credit insurance necessary for Kneebinding to enter new markets with less risk.
+The company uses EXIM’s insurance to offer open account credit terms to its foreign buyers rather than requiring prepayment.